aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     ngrok start --all
     ```

-    Having done this, you can then hit `https://dev.my-domain.org` from any device anywhere and access your site.
+    Having done this, you can then hit `https://dev.my-domain.org` from any device anywhere and access your site from your development machine[^10].
 And, again, Site.js will work to seamless provision Let’s Encrypt certificates for you so you will not get any certificate errors.

     ### Deploy to production